ErrorxCode/EasyInsta/README.md

 ## Contributing
 Contributions are always welcome!

 There is always a scope of improvement in this library.
-What you can do is you can add more methods from [instagram4j]() library.
+What you can do is you can add more endpoints from [instagram4j](https://github.com/instagram4j/instagram4j) library.

 ## Support

-For support, follow us on [instagram](https://www.instagram.com/andro.developer).
+For support, follow us on [instagram](https://www.instagram.com/x0.rahil).
 It would be nice if you give this repo a star.